BlueJRepo/SimpleWebCrawler/README.txt

 2.
-	The crawling process behind is purely based on Crawler4j, it requires initial parameters which defines the number of crawling threads, and max page depth.
+	The crawling process behind is purely based on Crawler4j, it requires initial parameters which defines the number of crawling threads, and max page depth of crawling.

 	numberOfCrawlers=5
-	maxDepthOfCrawling=1 (increase this parameter will experience the exponential growth in memory usage)
+	maxDepthOfCrawling=1 (increase this parameter will increase memory usage)

 	These parameters are listed in the application.properties file.